📖 Quick Navigation:

 Step 4.
 Click Start Backup to create system image.

-In Step 4, Schedule means the system can be backed up automatically.
-For schedule settings, you can choose Daily, Weekly, Monthly, Event triggers, USB plug in or Real-time Sync.
-The last three modes require you to upgrade to the advanced version.
+- Schedule Backup: Schedule means the system can be backed up automatically.
+For schedule settings, you can choose Daily, Weekly, Monthly, Event triggers, or USB plug in.
+The last two modes require you to upgrade to the advanced version.

-Scheme (in paid version) in Step 4 will set the older backups to be deleted automatically.
+- Backup Scheme: Scheme (in paid version) will set the older backups to be deleted automatically.
+Also, it provides 3 different backup methods (Full/Incremental/Differential Backup).

-If you want to restore system later, you can go Home > the System Backup task > Restore.
+- If you want to restore system later, you can go Home > the System Backup task > Restore.
+To restore your computer from a boot failure, you need to create recovery environment in advance.

-You can learn three useful ways to fix that Windows Backup keeps failing from this article.
+This article shows the reasons why Windows backup keeps failing and provides 3 solutions.
+You can use the methods mentioned in the article to try to solve the problem.
 If you feel that these measures are not suitable for you, you can turn to the best free alternative – AOMEI Backupper Standard.
-It offers you more advanced features.